CASD-EU/Seminar_data_catalog/README.md

 ### 2.2 what are the objectives of the metadata?

 In general, metadata should answer the following questions:
-- What is the data asset about?
+- What is the data asset about? → Descriptive Metadata
+    - Purpose: Explains content and meaning.
+    - Examples:
-    - Descriptions (tables, columns)
+         - Descriptions (tables, columns): Contains purchase history of retail customers
-    - Keywords or tags
+         - Keywords or tags: sales, transaction, retail, invoice
          - Themes or categories
+    - Use case: Helps users discover and understand data.
 - Why does the data asset exist?
     - Data source
     - Lineage